Relationships

-Amos, Pat
+Pat Amos

 Pat Amos has written a provocative piece regarding the importance of relationships in our discussion of positive behavioral supports.
 Entitled, "New Considerations in the Prevention of Aversives, Restraint, and Seclusion: Incorporating the Role of Relationships Into an Ecological Perspective" is must reading for anyone interested in limiting the dangerous use of restrictive practices.
+Research and Practice for Persons with Severe Disabilities (2004, Vol. 29.
+No. 4, 263-272).
+To become a member of TASH and subscribe to the TASH Journal, click here.

 Arc's Question and Answer Sheet on Friendships